jannis-kiriasis/insured/README.md

 - An almost totally prefilled application form that let you apply for a life policy only and painlessly.

 ## User Experience (UX) - user stories
-Now that we are familiar with Digibooking target audience and offering, we are looking at the needs website visitors may have.
-Someone getting to know Digibooking is interested mainly in the services the agency offers and how to get in touch.
+Now that we are familiar with Insured target audience and offering, we are looking at the needs website visitors may have.
 Following, you can find the users' stories covering the main users' needs.

-### First-time visitor goals
+### Visitor goals
 - As a first-time visitor, I want to easily understand the main purpose of the site
-- As a first-time visitor, I want to be able to navigate the website easily
+- As a first-time visitor, I want to have a better Idea of what cover I need
-- As a first-time visitor, I want to understand what services Digibooking offer
+- As a first-time visitor, I want to get a better understanding of what I need to consider when deciding on a life policy
-- As a first-time visitor, I want to get an idea of how trusted the website (agency) is
+- As a first-time visitor, I want to see how long the questionnaire takes to complete

-### Returning visitor goals
+- As a user, I want to see at what stage of the questionnaire I am and the number of questions left
-- As a returning visitor, I want to get in touch with Digibooking and find out the best way to contact
+- As a user, I want to get a personalised result based on my personal needs
-- As a returning visitor, I want to know when the best time is to get in touch with Digibooking customer service or sales teams
+- As a user, I want to be able to take the questionnaire again

-### Frequent visitor goals
+- as a user, I want to be able to find out how much cover I need
-- As a frequent visitor, I want to find the agency address in case of an on-site meeting
+- As a user, I want to be able to apply for a cover easily

 ## Features